So what is CT REIT (TSE:CRT-UN)?

 In 2013 Canadian Tire spun off most of its owned real estate into CT REIT.

 The portfolio has evolved a little bit, but CT REIT is still strongly tied Canadian Tire.
+And, Canadian Tire is one of the most popular stocks to buy as a newcomer learning how to invest in Canada, primarily due to its strong brand recognition.

 More than 91% of CT’s rent comes from Canadian Tire.
 No other REIT in Canada has as much rent coming from one tenant.